lscad-facom-ufms/multiexplorer/README.md

-MultiExplorer Tool - version 1.0
+MultiExplorer Tool
 ===================
 Muliexplorer is a framework that provides a processor chip design by putting together performance simulation, physical estimation, and design space exploration steps.
 MultiExplorer uses Sniper as the performance simulator and McPAT as the physical estimator.
 The design space exploration (DSE) is performed by a NSGA2-based algorithm.
 In this current version, Muliexplorer also adopts a brute-force (bf) algorithm to explore all viable alternatives to the design.
 The bf has been used as a validation step to our DSE approach.
-Multiexplorer assumes that all processor designs are dar silicon aware so that it uses the power density as a constraint in the DSE step.To know more about Multiexplorer and its Dark-Silicon aware - DSE approach please refers to our paper:
+MultiExplorer assumes that all processor designs are dar silicon aware so that it uses the power density as a constraint in the DSE step.To know more about MultiExplorer and its Dark-Silicon aware - DSE approach please refers to our paper:

 SANTOS, R.;DUENHA, L.; SILVA, A. C. S.; BIGNARDI, T.; SOUSA, M.; TEDESCO, L.; MELGAREJO JUNIOR, J.; AZEVEDO, R.; ORDONEZ, E. D. M..
 Dark-Silicon Aware Design Space Exploration.
 JOURNAL OF PARALLEL AND DISTRIBUTED COMPUTING, v.
 120, 2018, pp 295-306, ISSN 0743-7315.